yfauser/PyNSXv/README.md

 usage: currently always set to vdnscope-1, default: vdnscope-1

+**return value**
+The return value with be the logical switch ID, e.g. `virtualwire-57virtualwire-57`

 ## Distributed Router Class `/lib/distribrouter.py`

 ### I'm still working on this one ... stay tuned!